 This functionality is supported only if you are using the Classic Agent.
+For additional information, refer to the Silk Test Classic Classic Agent Help.

 Using the Basic Workflow, Silk Test Classic can automatically configure extensions for many development environments, including: